Copying an Existing UI to Learn How It Was Designed

 Nowadays, designers don’t feel permitted to copy someone else’s work, ever.
 It feels like you need to innately be able to design things from your own imagination, or you’re not a real designer.
-Well!
-I am here to tell you that it’s not true.
-Copying is not all bad.
+But copying is not all bad.
 It’s not bad at all, actually.
 Forgery is bad.
 Passing other’s work off as your own, terrible.
 But copying is a great way to become truly intimate with a piece of art, or an app, or software application, and learn how it was designed.

 Imagine if every young athlete in the world felt like they had to reinvent the shot, swing, pitch, stroke, kick, etc. If you want to be the best, you start to learn by copying the best.

 One of the first times I heard of this concept was from a short interview with Jim Coudal.

 “What you’re really doing in this situation is you are working on your craft…You are trying to get into the seat of the person who built this thing to begin with.
 To get into their head and see why they made the practical decisions they made…”

 When I heard this advice it really resonated with me.
 A few years later I attended WWDC (Apple's Developer Conference) and they had a session that took this concept one step further.
 The presenter took screenshots of the Apple Photos app, among others, and turned it into Toast Modern.
 They used the underlying structure of one app, to create a whole new one.
 See below.

 I’ve incorporated this into my own work.
 Anytime someone asks me to design something I’ve never done before, I look for examples I like, analyze it in detail, and recreate it as wireframes.
 I always come away with a better understanding of how it works and am ready to improve upon what already exists.